gsd-ufal/SimpleIPS/src/README.md

 # Developer Documentation
 ## Architecture overview
 Code is modular for enabling further microservice implementation.
-Each Julia `Module` represents a microservice.
+Each Julia `module` represents a microservice.
 Services should be externally called through the exported functions.
 These functions represent the microservices functions exposed for public use.
 Service internal functions are not `export`ed.

 TODO